 - Add oil to the cold pan, allowing at least two inches of headroom in case the oil bubbles over when you drop in the fries.

 - Two important tools you need for deep-fat frying: a long-handled slotted spoon and a deep-fat frying thermometer.

 - If you make French fries frequently, consider investing in a mandoline.
 The Swissmar Borner mandoline, sold by Amazon, is the best in its price range and will turn out uniformly-sized fries almost in the blink of an eye!

 - Be careful not to overcrowd the pan.
 If you add too many fries at once, the temperature of the oil will decrease too much to crisp the fries.

-- 1 (32-ounce) bottle (approx. 1 litre) cooking oil, see tips for more information
+- 1 (32-ounce) bottle (approximately 1 litre) cooking oil, see tips for more information

 - 1/2 cup (2 ounces or 75 grams) cornstarch, or cornflour (UK)

-- As seen in photographs below, slice clean potatoes into matchsticks (also called "julienne").
+- As seen in the photographs below, slice clean potatoes into matchsticks (also called "julienne").

 - Soak potato matchsticks in cold water for at least 30 minutes to remove some of the starch.